usaid-cs/yesterday-i-learned/random.md

 1. The tie clip goes between the third and fourth button of the shirt, and should never be longer than 3/4 of the tie's width.
 1. Mr.T (Tureaud) was a wrestler.
 1. *Two* fast elevators/lifts go a long way when searching for an apartment.
 Also, don't rent the apartment next to the garbage/rubbish chute.
 Even if it doesn't smell, you'll hear things tumbling down it every other minute.
-1. Mariah Carey is half black, not incredibly tanned.
 1. Fingerprint scanners work when you are asleep.
 Face unlock doesn't.
 If you have a jealous spouse, don't trust the finger.
 1. Washing jeans only when they smell is [apparently](http://www.businessinsider.com/how-often-you-should-wash-jeans-2016-3) the actual best way to treat them.
 1. You can go around signing people's PGP public keys, *and* upload your signing of the key to the keyserver anonymously.
 This is because no one forces you to do it, and [people tend to trust whichever key is more signed than others.](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x79BE3E4300411886)